Fusion 360 3D Printing Tutorial: Tips to Prepare Your Design for 3D Printing

 Formlabs and Autodesk have partnered to streamline your digital workflow with introducing new functionality in Fusion 360 for 3D printing your designs with SLA and SLS technologies from Formlabs.
-Our Form 2, Form 3+, Form 3B+ and Form 3L SLA 3D printers and the Fuse 1+ 30W SLS printer are included in the Machine library for Fusion 360.
+Our resin printers Form 2, Form 3+, Form 3B+, large format 3D printer Form 3L and the Fuse 1+ 30W SLS printer are included in the Machine library for Fusion 360.
 This new workflow combines the best of Autodesk’s versatile CAD package with professional 3D printing results.
 We’re excited to bring this new functionality to Formlabs users, who can now iterate on new ideas in just a few steps.

 The software integration includes a brand new graphic interface where users can visualize how parts will fit into the build volumes of the different printers natively in Fusion 360.
 Individual designers can orient their parts, arrange them within the build platform and automatically generate support structures parametrically all within the manufacturing workspace of Fusion 360.
 If they need to make a design change, their print preparation operations update automatically.
 Teams can also streamline file management by exporting their build platform as a “.form” file from Fusion 360 and open them in PreForm.
 Soon additive manufacturing setups created in Fusion 360 will be sent directly PreForm as well.
 This new integration eliminates the need to save individual parts as “.stl” files and importing them to PreForm manually, giving designers and manufacturers more reliable version control.